 SHRINE at Royal Bethlem Hospital

-The SHRINE programme (Sexual and Reproductive Health Rights, Inclusion and Empowerment) is introducing sexual and reproductive clinics at the Royal Bethlem Hospital using a Quality Improvement approach.
+The SHRINE programme (Sexual and Reproductive Health Rights, Inclusion and Empowerment) has piloted introducing sexual and reproductive clinics at the Royal Bethlem Hospital using a Quality Improvement approach.

 This Quality Improvement (QI) project is a collaborative between the National Collaborating Centre for Mental Health (NCCMH) and the SHRINE programme.

-In this collaborative 20 sexual and reproductive health clinics are being delivered to patients at River House and the Mother and Baby Unit at the Royal Bethlem Hospital.
+In this collaborative 20 sexual and reproductive health clinics were delivered to patients at River House and the Mother and Baby Unit at the Royal Bethlem Hospital.
 Wards are being supported to implement these clinics with Quality Improvement coaching support.
-We are also reviewing the impact of this collaborative with an evaluation.
+We also reviewed the impact of this collaborative with an evaluation.

 SHRINE resources